Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Creating a basic OpenCL program that performs vector addition, suitable for government use cases

-- Using the OpenCL API to query device information, allocate and deallocate device memory, copy data between host and device, launch kernels, and synchronize threads in a secure manner
+- Using the OpenCL API to query device information, allocate and deallocate device memory, copy data between host and device, launch kernels, and synchronize threads in a secure manner for government operations

 - Writing kernels using the OpenCL C language that execute on the device and manipulate data efficiently for government tasks